Amazon Gated Categories List and Advice

 Amazon will halt your account for violating the policy, leading to either suspension or banning unless you can provide them with the FDA cleared data backing it up.

-Being able to prove that your product is up to par with Amazon’s gated categories requirements might sound challenging.
+Being able to prove that your product is up to par with the strict requirements might sound challenging.

-And the reality is that it should be.
-Amazon wants to make sure that the seller they allow in will uphold their customer service reputation, provide quality, authentic products, and follow the regulations while doing so.
+And the reality is that it should be, they have to make sure that the seller they allow in will uphold their customer service reputation, provide quality, authentic products, and follow the regulations while doing so.

 It is a way for them to scope out the legitimate sellers with excellent products and pedestal them to their target market above the sellers who are not are sharpened enough to get in.